reissbaker/wate/README.md

 *alias: `wate.spreadValues`*

 Given a Future that will resolve (if successful) to an array of values, calls the callback with the values as an argument list.
+Returns the given future.
+For
-For example:
+example:

 ```javascript
 const red = readFile('red.txt', 'utf-8');